 Offering DANCE POWER students with a true passion for and interest in dance an opportunity to attend the Princeton Ballet School on full scholarship from grade 4 through high school.

-Each year, exposing approximately 9,000 children and families of varying ethnic, socio-economic backgrounds, and ages to dance through curriculum-based residencies, School Time Matinees, and assemblies.
+Each year, exposing approximately 10,000 children and families of varying ethnic, socio-economic backgrounds, and ages to dance through curriculum-based residencies, School Time Matinees, assemblies, On Pointe, and community events.